YehonathanBarda/dropletscript/README.md

     ```

 ## Usage
+### With UI
+1. Open run_droplet_ui.vbs - Shortcut
+2. Choose image files
+3. Name the LOG file (the results file)
+4. Choose directory for the results
+5. Click Run
+6. The intermediate results will be displayed.
+Make sure that the drop and surface are detected correctly.
+7. Prass q continue to the next image.
+8. When calculation is complite, click on 'Open Log file' to see the results.

+## Directly from python
 1. Place your images in the working folder (default is the current directory).
 2. Run the script. in any way you like, for example using the CMD (to open clilck window key, write cmd, click enter):
     ```sh